 Bad posture isn’t just hunching over — though it’s definitely number 1 on our list of postures to avoid.
 There are a multitude of bad habits and positions that are harmful to your back (and we’re all guilty of them too).
-Read on to find out what the 7 most deadly posture sins are so you can avoid pain, injury and trips to the doctor.
+Read on to find out what the 7 most deadly posture sins are so you can avoid the risk of pain, injury and trips to the doctor.

 1. Hunching Forward